profiq/docgen/README.md

 where `{{LANG}}` will be replaced with the detected programming language.

-To use a custom prompt, go to `Preferences > Tools > Codexor` and enter your prompt in the provided input field.
+To use a custom prompt, go to `Preferences > Tools > Docgen` and enter your prompt in the provided input field.

 Contributing
 ------------